c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/4_Compile.md

 `target = image filename`

 The *target* option renames the result of the compile command.
-The command was introduced if two compile commands should be given in succession.
+The parameter was introduced if two compile commands should be given in succession.

-input value

 ------